MosaixSoft/optima/README.md

 For more information about Optima: http://www.mosaixsoft.com/optima.

 #### Free Edition
 The Free Edition of Optima will deploy up to 20 containers on up to 5 Docker hosts.
+Install it from one of the links below, and then request a free license key by filling the form at http://www.mosaixsoft.com/optima.

 If you wish Optima to deploy more than 20 containers or to more than 5 hosts, please contact MosaixSoft at [optima@mosaixsoft.com](mailto:optima@mosaixsoft.com).

 ## Installation
 Choose one of the following three ways to deploy Optima (server and CLI) and a separate 3-host Docker cloud:
 1. [Vagrant VMs](installation/Vagrant.md): Deploys Optima server and Docker hosts on a single machine as Vagrant VMs.
 1. [Bring your own VMs](installation/Installation.md): Deploys Optima server and Docker hosts on separate machines.
 1. COMING SOON!!! - [Via AWS Marketplace](installation/AWS-install.md): Deploys Optima server via the [AWS Marketplace](https://aws.amazon.com/marketplace/)

+Then request a free license key by filling the form at http://www.mosaixsoft.com/optima.
+Thank you.

 ## Tutorial
 Once you have deployed Optima and its CLI, you can follow the Optima tutorial provided [here](tutorial.md).